labRadioVision/federated/README.md

 # NOTE

-- XXX refers to the ML model.
-Options: CNN, 2NN

-- YYY refers to the consensus-based federated learning method.
-Options: CFA, CFA-GE

-Note: the code is written for tensorflow 1.13.1.
+The code is written for tensorflow 1.13.1.
 To use the code with tensorflow 2.1.0 installed, please use the following workaround:

 Replace: